RobPruzan/React-Django-Skeleton-/README.md

 Python 3.6 or newer
 Node.js 12 or newer
 ### Installation
-To get started, clone the repository and navigate to the root directory:
+1. To get started, clone the repository OR create a new repository with this repository imported
+2. Navigate to the root directory:

 ### Database
 Install neccesary dependencies for django postgres intergration (using brew)